yearn/yearn-comms/Articles/_posts/Medium/Yearn.Finance/yvBOOST/2021-09-14-thats-boost-folks.md

+---
+layout: post
+title:  "More boosts, compounding, and mojitos for you with yvBOOST"
+categories: [ Articles ]
+image: ./thats-boost-folks/image4.png
+author: Qosmonot
+---

 # More boosts, compounding, and mojitos for you with yvBOOST

 ### Yearn’s collaborative relationship with [Curve.fi](http://curve.fi/) is core to our infrastructure, and core to you boosting your boosts.